 Use an instant read meat thermometer to see if it’s cooked in the centre.
 Once it’s done, don’t keep it on the BBQ or even on the warming rack as it will continue to cook – or, more likely, over-cook.

-As soon as it’s at temperature, transfer it to a platter and cover it with foil to keep warm and rest, which will help make it juicier as the juices will be drawn back to the centre from the surface.
+As soon as it’s at temperature, transfer it to a platter and cover it with foil to keep warm and rest.
+This will help make it juicier as it’ll draw juices back to the centre from the surface.

 If you’re cooking chicken, choose thigh fillets or joints – they stay much juicier than breasts.
 If they have skin on, cook skin-side down for the first 10 minutes until golden, then turn them over.